LukasIngemarsson/who-says/webapp/who-says-editor/README.md

 #### Exporting Data
   * The exported data is in .json format and have the same structure as the original file.

+#### Create anotation
+  * Can create a new anotation from an audio file without any data file.
+The backend uses WhisperX to generate the data file.